Continuous Professional Development (CPD)

 Training to Teach at Tring School

 Tring School is the lead School for the University of Hertfordshire within the Dacorum Schools Alliance.
-We offer the opportunity to train to become a teacher through the School Direct and offer both the salaried and tuition fee routes across a range of subjects.
+We offer the opportunity to train to become a teacher through School Direct and offer the tuition fee route across a range of subjects.

 We are able to offer a fantastic training experience with supportive mentors and excellent departments that will happily share both their time and resources to ensure that trainees develop and become outstanding teachers.
 Our trainees will have access to a wide range of CPD opportunities and will have the unique opportunity to work within a progressive school that will provide an incredibly supportive training environment.